This vegan raw blueberry cheesecake recipe is easy to make with only nourishing ingredients, refined-sugar-free, gluten-free, and paleo!

-A no-bake vegan blueberry cheesecake recipe that’s easy to make with only nourishing ingredients, refined-sugar-free, gluten-free and paleo!
-This vegan cheesecake with cashews is creamy, sweet and tastes like the real thing – without dairy or refined sugar!
+This vegan no-bake cheesecake with cashews is creamy, sweet, and tastes like the real thing – without dairy or refined sugar!

-With that in mind, let’s see the wholesome ingredients you need in order to make this creamy vegan cheesecake cashew recipe.
+With that in mind, let’s see the wholesome ingredients you need to make this creamy vegan cheesecake cashew recipe.

-- Cashews – I recommend buying cashew pieces from Indian supermarkets, it is much cheaper than whole cashew.
-See below my tips to soak cashews to perfection
+- Cashews – I recommend buying cashew pieces from Indian supermarkets.
+It is much cheaper than whole cashews.
+See below my tips to soak cashews to perfection.

 - Lemon juice